Hoyasumii/avengers-endgame/README.md

 [Scene cuts to Vormir 2014 where Natasha and Clint arrives.]

-CLINT BARTON: Wow– Under different circumstances, this would be totally aweso
+CLINT BARTON: Wow– Under different circumstances, this would be totally awesom